 All students pursue a B.A in Global Studies, which is the interdisciplinary study of global issues from multiple cultural perspectives and the development of the knowledge, skills and abilities necessary to interact effectively across cultures.
 Students will be exposed to a variety of subjects including history, anthropology, political science, international relations, languages, humanities, philosophy and religion in a global context.
 It is also possible to create an area of concentration based on work conducted on independent studies.

 Where do students actually study in these other countries?

 Students study with LIU Global faculty in a variety of settings.
-The India Center is located in Bangalore, a large, metropolitan city in the south.
+The Costa Rica Center is located in Heredia, which is known as the City of Flowers.
+It is only 5 miles away from San Jose, the capital.
 The China Center is located in Hangzhou, which is also a metropolitan city and home to Zhejiang University.
-The Australia Program is located in Byron Bay, on the east coast, just north of Sydney.
-The Comparative Religions & Culture Program travels throughout Thailand, Turkey, Taiwan and India.
-The New York Center is located in downtown Brooklyn near the Long Island University campus, steps from the Manhattan Bridge.
+The Australia Program is located in Byron Bay, on the east coast, about 2 hours south of the city of Brisbane.
+The South Africa Program is located in Durban, a medium sized city on the northeast coast.
+The Comparative Religions & Culture Program travels throughout Thailand, Taiwan and India.
+The New York Center is located in downtown Brooklyn near the LIU Brooklyn campus, steps from the Manhattan Bridge.

 Is LIU Global accredited?